-Stretching along the rugged north coast of the eponymous island, the Prince Edward Island National Park encompasses many of the island’s natural highlights, from dramatic red sand sea cliffs and towering dunes, to sprawling birch forests inhabited by red fox, muskrat and mink.
+Stretching along the rugged north coast of Prince Edward Island, this national park features some of the province’s most dramatic scenery.
+It encompasses red sea cliffs, sandy beaches, towering dunes, salt marshes, and sprawling birch forests inhabited by red fox, muskrat, and mink.